dakshjain-1616/Stock-trading-Agent-Swarm---BY-NEO/README.md

 ---

-This repository was built by **[NEO](vscode:extension/NeoResearchInc.heyneo)**, an autonomous ML agent capable of end-to-end software development — from architecture design to deployment.
+This repository was built by **<a href="vscode:extension/NeoResearchInc.heyneo" style="color:#1a7fd4;">NEO</a>**, an autonomous ML agent capable of end-to-end software development — from architecture design to deployment.

 ---